 This document presents the requirements, design, algorithms, and state of implementation of the SSOID (Solar System Object Identification) subsystem of the WSDC data processing system.
-The SSOID modules run in the scan pipeline with two processing scopes: SSOINIT processes a half-orbit scan to produce a subset of the SSO data base appropriate for the sky covered in that scan, and the other modules run on user-specifiable time-consecutive subsets of the scan.
+Two SSOID modules run in the scan pipeline with different processing scopes: SSOINIT processes a half-orbit scan to produce a subset of the SSO data base appropriate for the sky covered in that scan, and SSOID runs on individual framesets.
+The third module, SSOTHMOD, runs offline as needed to update thermal-model results.